Animal bites and dangerous dogs

 Number of animals allowed

 Regardless of numbers allowed, all dogs and cats must be individually licensed.
-Also, in most areas, if zoning allows you to possess more than three pets, a hobby kennel license is required from King County Animal Control.
+Also, in most areas, if zoning allows you to possess more than three pets, a hobby kennel license is required from Public Health - Seattle & King County.

 Animals may visit most public parks, but must be leashed and controlled while in public parks.
 Animals may be exercised off their leash only in designated areas in some parks.
 Check each park for specific rules.